intel/iotivity-node/README.md

 ## Examples

 The JavaScript examples are located in [js/](./js/) and come in pairs of one client and one server, each illustrating a basic aspect of iotivity.
 To run them, open two terminals and change directory to the root of the iotivity-node repository in both.
 Always launch the server before the client.
-For example, in one terminal you can run ```node js/server.observe.js``` and in the other terminal you can run ```node js/client.observe.js```.
+For example, in one terminal you can run ```node js/server.discoverable.js``` and in the other terminal you can run ```node js/client.discovery.js```.

-If you wish to run the client on one machine and the server on another, make sure no firewall is running on either machine.
+Make sure no firewall is running (or one is properly configured to allow iotivity-related traffic) on the machine(s) where these applications are running.

 ## Tests